promer94/uses-hydrate-problem/README.md

 # Problem

-when doing streaming SSR in development with strict-mode, useSyncExternalStore will do hydration twice.
+When doing streaming SSR( `StrictMode` and development mode ), `useSyncExternalStore` will do hydration twice.
 But in second hydration proceed, it seems that useSES does not use the result of `getServerSnapshot` as initial state, which will cause hydration error.

 ## Reproduce steps